 Overcoming Challenges and Keeping Family First

 Meet Mulisa from DRC Everything single-mom Mulisa does, she does for her family.
 She’s a devoted mother of four boys; her youngest is 16 and the oldest is 24.
-“I love raising boys,” she says.
+“I love raising boys,” she said.
 “My family is everything to me.”
 Mulisa, who is from the Democratic Republic of Congo (DRC), came to Idaho in 2014.
 “We feel safer here,” Read More »

 Building a Strong Family and Childcare Business